supmn084/Powershell/README.md

 # Powershell
 Powershell Scripts

 This is a repo where I have examples from books, sites, other dumps, and home frankenstein scripts I've created for fun.
-Heavily influenced by James Hicks, and Ed Wilson walkthroughs.
+Heavily influenced by random bits of my day to day career or stuff I've found online and thought was fun to tinker with in my home lab.

 ## Getting Started